|

 together a recovery plan.

-Nutrition, along with safely removing existing heavy metals,
+Nutrition, along with safely removing existing heavy metals from my body,

 played a key role in the recovery process.
 As a result of the efforts,